ALIILAPRO/spotify-account-creator/README.md

 [Read more](https://www.spotify.com/us/about-us/contact/)

 ### [!]
 About Script spotify-account-creator (spotify-reg.py)
-A project for register on Spotify.
+A project for register on www.spotify.com

 ### Download App For windows os